 Our Complaints Policy

-Eczema Outreach Scotland views complaints as an opportunity to learn and improve for the future, as well as a chance to put things right for the person or organisation that has made the complaint.
+Eczema Outreach Support views complaints as an opportunity to learn and improve for the future, as well as a chance to put things right for the person or organisation that has made the complaint.
 All complaints will be thoroughly investigated and a written response will be provided.

 - to provide a fair complaints procedure which is clear and easy to use for anyone wishing to make a complaint.